 “Coal will represent less than 5% of power generation in 2030,” he said.
 “A diverse generation mix is key to customers.”

 An early presentation provided an overview of direct air capture (DAC) technology and the status of developments and deployments to date.
 It included a discussion on potential applications for coupling DAC technology with existing power assets to lower the carbon footprint.

 Eric Ping, Vice President, Technology at Global Thermostat, explained his company’s DAC system.
-Air comes in from the sides and is heated to 200°F. Then the CO2 is extracted at a rate of 400 ppm.
+Air is processed at ambient conditions and then steam stripped at around 200°F. Then the CO2 is extracted at a rate of 400 ppm.
 It uses amine chemistry in solid form instead of the usual solvent form.

 “Direct contact steam stripping delivers latent heat into the system,” said Ping.
 “Multibed adsorption removes significant plant capital expense.”

 He added that front-end engineering design (FEED) studies are ongoing for sites in Texas, Illinois, and Alabama to identify risks, establish a plan of execution, and develop a budget before projects are approved for funding.